-Al’hamdu’Lillah, we have just received official information and flight details for our first Syrian family, AbdulMaseeh’s, imminent arrival in Toronto on November 23, 2017!
+Al’hamdu’Lillah, our first Syrian family has arrived in Toronto on November 23, 2017!

 As we told you recently, we are looking for Volunteers and looking for specific help in each of our areas (Healthcare, Finance, Education, Employment, Housing, Settlement) but specifically in long-term Housing and Settlement.

 We have secured temporary housing for AbdulMaseeh and have one immediate need: a dresser.
 If you can help with this please respond to firstname.lastname@example.org.

 In terms of Initial Needs, we’ve created the following list of items (winter clothing, basic clothing) all detailed in the link provided.
 We will be needing these items immediately and no later than November 22.
 Please see the link below and if you can provide any of the items listed, please signup directly via the link.
 Contact point for these items is Riffaat Mamdani at 416.844.5786.
 Drop off will be close to Markham Rd and Highway 7.

 We are also putting together a Welcome Basket for AbdulMaseeh.
 We will include items like a Presto card, Timmies cards, maps, Canadian paraphanalia, etc. Again, we would like the items by November 22.
 Just follow the link to signup for what feel you can help with.
 Contact point for these items is: Rukhsana Jessa at 647.215.5731.
 Drop off will be close to Bathurst St. and Elgin Mills.

 Please feel free to share these lists with family and friends.
 We will also post the same on OIL’s webpage and Facebook page.